StepanVecera/projekt1/README.md

 **lcd.h**

 This library is taken from Peter Fleury.
+This file is declaring functions, whitch are defined in [lcd.c](https://github.com/StepanVecera/projekt1/blob/master/lib/lcd/lcd.c).
+In this folder we can also see file [lcd_definitions.h](https://github.com/StepanVecera/projekt1/blob/master/lib/lcd/lcd_definitions.h).
+This file defines on witch pins are for transfering data and witch are for controling signals.

+**uart.h**

+[This](https://github.com/StepanVecera/projekt1/tree/master/lib/uart)  library is not actually used in our project.
+We used it for serial monitor to see, what values we get from joystick and rotary encoder.

+All of these libraries were used in PC classes.

 ![DE2-PROJEKT1-TIMER1_OVF_VCT-S](https://user-images.githubusercontent.com/99410540/206112950-6045a215-460e-4cbd-a96f-9c0859c54237.png)
 ![DE2-PROJEKT1-TIMER2_OVF_VCT](https://user-images.githubusercontent.com/99410540/206112972-7bb3beee-6e0a-4fcf-9bc0-9f93f711092a.png)
 ![DE2-PROJEKT1-ADC_VCT](https://user-images.githubusercontent.com/99410540/206113000-ff797374-94f5-4ee2-ae51-c8c73b680c17.png)

-Put flowchats of your algorithm(s).
-Write descriptive text of your libraries and source files.
-Put direct links to these files in `src` or `lib` folders.

 ## Video